lianchengjiang/PrintValue/README.md

 ##version 1.1
-introduce print any var function from [DeveloperLx/LxDBAnything](https://github.com/DeveloperLx/LxDBAnything)。you can use `LcPrint()` instead of `LcPrintObj()` to print any var in code.  but if you want to print object in LLDB,  you must use `LcPrintObj()`, because `LcPrint()` is macro, which is not supported in LLDB console. and if you want to print basic var(not a NSObject instance) in LLDB, using `p var` to direct print.
+introduce print any var function from [DeveloperLx/LxDBAnything](https://github.com/DeveloperLx/LxDBAnything)。you can use `LcPrint()` instead of `LcPrintObj()` to print any var in code.  but if you want to print object in LLDB,  you must use `LcPrintObj()`, because `LcPrint()` is macro, which is not supported in LLDB console. and if you want to print basic var(not a NSObject instance) in LLDB, using `p var` direct print it.

 ##Usage
 ###use `LcPrint()` print any var in code